Jimzical/SciHubXtension/README.md

 - 1.0.0
   - Initial Release
   - Basic functionality to get the DOI and redirect to the PDF

-Future Updates
+- 1.0.1
+  - Added a Notification to display the DOI and PDF link Future Updates
 =======

 - Add a context menu option to open the PDF

-- or have the popup open automatically when a research paper is detected

-- Try replacing the `Alt` button by running doi and doi.ToLowerCase() simultaneously and using the first one that returns a valid link